-The readmission rate for MHSU in Q3 of 2021/22 is 14.3%, not meeting the target of 13.3%.
-The rate has increased significantly from Q2 2021/22 (13.2%) and in comparison to the same quarter (Q3) in 2020/21 (13.4%).
-However, the overall readmission rate for the first three quarters of 2021/22 (13.9%) is lower than the overall readmission rate in 2020/21 (15.4%).
-When comparing Fraser Health communities on their readmission rate for Q3 2021/22, readmission rates vary considerably, ranging from 11.0% in New Westminster to 16.3% in Chilliwack.
-More noticeably, only six Fraser Health communities, New Westminster (11.0%), Mission (11.8%), Hope (11.9%).
-Tricities (12.2%), Agassiz-Harrison (12.8%) and Abbotsford (13.3%) met the target for readmission rate.
-Among the seven communities, which did not meet the target for readmission rate, Langley (13.4%) was very close to meeting the readmission rate target.
-The other six communities did not meet the target for readmission rate, ranging from 14.1% in Burnaby and Surrey to 16.3% in Chilliwack.
+The readmission rate for MHSU in Q4 of 2021/22 is 14.6%, not meeting the target of 13.3%.
+The rate has remained similar to Q3 2021/22 (14.5%) but decreased significantly in comparison to the same quarter (Q4) in 2020/21 (15.9%).
+The overall readmission rate for 2021/22 (14.1%) is 0wer than the overall readmission rate in 2020/21 (15.4%).

+When comparing Fraser Health communities on their readmission rate for Q4 2021/22, readmission rates vary, ranging from 10.9% in New Westminster to 17.2% in Agassiz-Harrison.
+Four Fraser Health communities, New Westminster (10.9%), Mission (11.7%), Langley (12.8%), and TriCities (13.1%) met the larget for readmission rate.

+Among the nine communities, which did not meet the target for readmission rate, Abbotsford (13.6%) and Delta (13.8%) were very close to meeting the readmission rate target.
+The other seven communities did not meet the target for readmission rate, ranging from 14.1% in Hope to 17.2% in Agassiz-Harrison.

 MHSU has taken several actions to reduce readmission rates.
-These actions will continue as there is room for improvement.
+These actions will continue to ensure ongoing improvement.
 Conducting a systematic review of literature to identify factors contributing to readmission rates is one of these actions.
 The goal is to create a guideline to inform practitioners / clinicians about actions that can potentially decrease readmission rates.
 MHSU has established a team of substance use clinicians and staff to support, coordinate, and facilitate access to Substance Use Services and Integrated Response Centres and Isolation Centres.
-Moreover, several Rehabilitation and Recovery services such as occupational therapy, recreation therapy, exercise therapy, vocational counselling, and family support, are now being provided online.
-The change in service delivery has provided us with the opportunity to evaluate the impact of all virtual health services on MHSU clients, including their readmission rate to acute.
+Several Rehabilitation and Recovery services such as occupational therapy, recreation therapy, exercise therapy, vocational counselling, and family support, are now being provided virtually.
+The change in service delivery has provided us with the opportunity to evaluate the impact of virtual health services with MHSU clients, including their readmission rate to acute.
 The expansion of virtual health is in addition to existing services such as Urgent Care Response Centre (UCRC) in Surrey, which provides central access for adults with mental health and substance use concerns, including those with opioid use disorder.
 The UCRC provides low-barrier and timely access to assessment, initiation of treatment, and connection to appropriate services.
 The extended hours of service has reduced wait-times for MHSU services in Surrey and has resulted in decreased readmission rates.
 The Regional Substance Use Services Access Team (SUSAT) proactively follows up with patients who present to hospitals with an overdose, with the goal of engaging them in treatment and reducing the danger of further overdose and readmission.
 Other initiatives, such as Integrated Transition of Care Teams (ITCT), focus on timely follow-up with clients discharged from acute services.
-The Fraser Health Crisis line proactively reaches out to individuals who require extra support on evenings and weekends.
 MHSU is enhancing discharge planning to include improved communication with patients, families/supporters, and community providers to ensure that they have the information they need for post-discharge continuity of care, self-management, and relapse prevention.